Cayley table: Permutations

 Because the cancellation property holds for groups (and indeed even quasigroups), no row or column of a Cayley table may contain the same element twice.
 Thus each row and column of the table is a permutation of all the elements in the group.
 This greatly restricts which Cayley tables could conceivably define a valid group operation.

 To see why a row or column cannot contain the same element more than once, let a, x, and y all be elements of a group, with x and y distinct.
 Then in the row representing the element a, the column corresponding to x contains the product ax, and similarly the column corresponding to y contains the product ay.
 If these two products were equal – that is to say, row a contained the same element twice, our hypothesis – then ax would equal ay.
 But because the cancellation law holds, we can conclude that if ax = ay, then x = y, a contradiction.
 Therefore, our hypothesis is incorrect, and a row cannot contain the same element twice.
 Exactly the same argument suffices to prove the column case, and so we conclude that each row and column contains no element more than once.
 Because the group is finite, the pigeonhole principle guarantees that each element of the group will be represented in each row and in each column exactly once.
 Thus, the Cayley table of a group is an example of a latin square.

-Another, maybe simpler proof: the cancellation property implies that for each x in the group, the one variable function of y f(x,y)= xy must be a one to one map.
-And one to one maps on finite sets are permutations.
+An alternative and more succinct proof follows from the cancellation property.
+This property implies that for each x in the group, the one variable function of y f(x,y)= xy must be a one-to-one map.
+The result follows from the fact that one-to-one maps on finite sets are permutations.

-Constructing Cayley tables

-Because of the structure of groups, one can very often "fill in" Cayley tables that have missing elements, even without having a full characterization of the group operation in question.
-For example, because each row and column must contain every element in the group, if all elements are accounted for save one, and there is one blank spot, without knowing anything else about the group it is possible to conclude that the element unaccounted for must occupy the remaining blank space.
-It turns out that this and other observations about groups in general allow us to construct the Cayley tables of groups knowing very little about the group in question.
-It should be noted, however, that a Cayley table constructed using the method that follows may fail to meet the associativity requirement of a group, and therefore represent a quasigroup.